Enoooooormous/SQL_challenge/README.md

 ON a.Recruited_by = b.Person_id;

-8. Please review the table below.
+**8. Please review the table below.
 Write a query that retrieves the names of the recruiters that hire more than 3 employees, and the # of employees who were not hired by a recruiter.
+Please look at the word for a clearer picture of the tables and the SQL document for the queries.

 People table
 Person_id	Name	Recruited_by